bnika/MerkOrExtraction/README.markdown

 The relation found in this text:

     SemRelation("[NP breytingar nvfn NP] [PP á aþ [NP eignarhaldi nheþ NP] PP]")
-    begin = 4923, end = 4984, relation = breytingar%áDat%eignarhaldi, word1 = breyting, word2 = eignarhald
+    begin = 4923, end = 4984, relation = áDat, word1 = breyting_11402, word2 = eignarhald_427818

 Since the relation annotator has access to the annotations of the word-pos annotator, it is possible to detect lemmata for the relations.
+The numbers attached to the lemmata are the ids from the BIN database (see Preprocessing above).

 #### Running annotators